 I was born (at a very young age) in Northumberland in the north-east of England.
 These days you can find me in Somerset in the south-west.
-In between I lived in Edinburgh, a handful of places in France, and then spent 20 happy years as a Londoner.
+In between I lived in London for quite a long time and also travelled around a bit.

-I’ve done quite a few different jobs over the years – I’ve worked in a library, in restaurants, for the government, on a bicycle, in charities, on websites, in Thailand, in universities, for travel companies and more.
+I’ve done lots of different jobs over the years – I’ve worked in libraries, in restaurants, for the government, on a bicycle, in publishing, on websites, in charities, in France and Thailand, in universities, for travel companies and more.

-When I was a kid I wrote poems and stories, and then for a long time I didn’t – until around my late 30s when I suddenly started writing again.
+As a child I wrote poems and stories, and then for a long time I didn’t – until around my mid-30s when I suddenly started writing again.
 Maybe some day when we know each other a little better, I’ll tell you how that came about.